 0. The consumer (NWDAF containing AnLF or NWDAF containing MTLF) sends a subscription request to FL server NWDAF to retrieve an ML Model, using Nnwdaf_MLModelProvision including Analytics ID, ML Model Monitoring information as defined in clause 7.5.2, desired ML Model metric (e.g. ML Model Accuracy).
+How to authorize an MTLF to subscribe ML Models on behalf of an AnLF to another MTLF (e.g. FL server NWDAF) is described in Annex X.10 of TS 33.501.

 NOTE 1: The ML Model Accuracy threshold can be used to indicate the target ML Model Accuracy of the training process and the FL server NWDAF may stop the training process when the ML Model Accuracy threshold is achieved during the training process.